French battleship Richelieu: First deployment with the British Eastern Fleet

 On entering the Indian Ocean, Richelieu picked up an escort consisting of the destroyers Rotherham, Racehorse, and Quadrant.
 The four ships arrived in Trincomalee, Ceylon on 10 April, where they joined an Allied fleet that included the carriers Illustrious and USS Saratoga, the battleships Valiant and Queen Elizabeth, and numerous cruisers and destroyers, commanded by Admiral James Somerville.
 On 16 April, the Eastern Fleet got underway for Operation Cockpit, a diversionary raid to distract the Japanese while American forces landed at Hollandia in New Guinea.
 Somerville divided his fleet into two squadrons; Richelieu served in Force 69, the main element, with Queen Elizabeth and Valiant, while Renown operated with the two carriers.
 The plan for Operation Cockpit called for carrier strikes on the port of Sabang, Netherlands East Indies.
 The fleet arrived in position early on 19 April, and after the carrier aircraft struck the port, Japanese bombers counter-attacked and Richelieu engaged the aircraft with her 100 mm and 40 mm batteries.

 The next major operation conducted by the Eastern Fleet, Operation Transom, was timed to coincide with American operations in the Central Pacific to keep the attention of the Japanese fleet based in Singapore focused away from the American fleet.
 For this operation, the target was the major base at Surabaya, which also had significant oil refinery facilities.
 The Eastern Fleet got underway on 7 May and stopped to refuel on 15 May before arriving two days later.
 The strike proceeded uneventfully for Richelieu and on 18 May the American contingent detached to rejoin the main American fleet in the Pacific while the Eastern Fleet returned to Trincomalee, arriving on 27 May.
 Two days later, Richelieu, Queen Elizabeth, and six destroyers steamed to Colombo to rest their crews.
 While there, Richelieu was visited by Admiral Louis Mountbatten, Supreme Allied Commander of the South-East Asia Theatre.
-On 31 May, CV Merveilleux du Vignaux replaced Marzin as the ship's commander.
+On 31 May, CV Merveilleux du Vignaux replaced Lambert as the ship's commander.